DarkSideShadows/cs576project/README.md

 python main.py
 ```

-Each peer should choose a unique nickname and port.
-Peers on the same network will auto-discover each other and exchange encrypted messages.
+The app launches in your browser at http://127.0.0.1:8080.
+You’ll be prompted for:

+    Nickname

+    Port (default: 5000)

+    Connection mode (LAN or ngrok)

+Peers on the same network auto-discover.
+Otherwise, connect manually or share your ngrok tunnel.

 ---